-Our experiment aims to assess whether a career in civil service attracts talent at the expense of pro-sociality, and whether this selection affects performance.
-This is relevant to evaluate the role of selection in public service delivery beyond health services in low income countries, as the concern that material rewards attract the wrong types is pervasive.
+Our experiment aims to assess whether a career in civil service attracts talent at the expense of prosociality, and whether this affects who is hired and their performance.
+This is relevant to evaluate the role of selection in public service delivery beyond health services in low-income countries, as the concern that material rewards attract the wrong types is pervasive.
 The key challenge is to separate the effect of selection from the effect of incentives on the job.
 We tackle this in two steps: the first opens the selection channel, and the second shuts down the incentive channel.